The Shape of Emptiness

 “Can they use their readings to follow us, lieutenant?”

-“Someday, when they discover how to open a dimensional gate, they can use their readings to follow us.”
+“Someday, when they discover how to open a dimensional gate, they will use their readings to follow us.”

 “How long will it take them to develop the technology?”